Dragnet (franchise): The New Dragnet (1989)

 A revival of Dragnet by The Arthur Company, titled The New Dragnet, aired in first-run syndication in tandem with The New Adam-12, a revival of the Jack Webb series Adam-12.
-Like The New Adam-12, The New Dragnet had entirely different characters, music, and format compared to the original series, and starred Jeff Osterhage as Detective Vic Daniels, Bernard White as Detective Carl Molina, and Don Stroud as Captain Lussen.
+Like The New Adam-12, The New Dragnet had entirely different characters, music, and presentation compared to the original series, and starred Jeff Osterhage as Detective Vic Daniels, Bernard White as Detective Carl Molina, and initially Don Stroud as Captain Lussen and later Thalmus Rasulala as Captain Bolz.

 Fifty-two episodes were aired over two seasons.
 The first season aired from October 24, 1989, to January 21, 1990; the second season aired from April 19, 1990, to September 9, 1990.

 L.A.
 Dragnet (2003)

 In 2003, a Dragnet series was produced by Dick Wolf, the producer of NBC's Law & Order series and spin-offs.
 It aired on ABC, and starred Ed O'Neill as Joe Friday and Ethan Embry as Frank Smith.
 After a 12-episode season that followed the traditional formula, the format of the series was changed to an ensemble crime drama in an attempt to boost ratings.
+(The change apparently reflected Webb's intentions for the 1980s revival series, with Joe Friday promoted again to lieutenant and overseeing a pair or group of younger detectives.)

 In L.A.
-Dragnet, Friday was promoted to lieutenant with less screen time and Frank Smith was written out, in favor of younger and ethnically diverse cast played by Eva Longoria, Desmond Harrington, Evan Dexter Parke, and Christina Chang.
-Roselyn Sanchez was added to the regular cast in a few episodes.
+Dragnet, Friday was promoted to lieutenant with less screen time and Frank Smith was written out, in favor of a younger and ethnically diverse cast played by Eva Longoria, Desmond Harrington, Evan Dexter Parke, and Christina Chang.
+Roselyn Sánchez was added to the regular cast in a few episodes.
 With the Dragnet formula no longer in place, the program had the feel of a typical procedural drama.
 It was cancelled five episodes into its second season.
 Three episodes premiered on USA Network in early 2004, with the final two on the Sleuth channel in 2006.
 In other countries such as the Netherlands, the show is retitled Murder Investigation.